-Fried Calzone, called Panzerotti (or Panzarotti), is a turnover pizza dough folded with the filling inside.
-While the Calzone is baked, the Panzerotto is deep-fried.
-You can add any filling you like: the classics are tomato, mozzarella, and basil, or ham, ricotta, and Parmesan, and sometimes also mushrooms and bacon.
+Fried Calzone, called Italian Panzerotti (or Panzarotti), are turnover pizza dough folded in half moon shapes with the filling inside.
+While the Calzone is large and baked, a Panzerotto is a deep-fried hand pie.
+You can add any filling to this pizza pockets: the classics are tomato, mozzarella cheese, and basil leaf, or ham, ricotta, and Parmesan, and sometimes also mushrooms and bacon.
 Panzerotto (singular) is smaller than regular calzone and can be eaten by hand, perfect for a street food party.

 Jump to: